-If moving to or within the Wokingham Borough, evidence that the family are living in the new address will be required.
+If moving to or within the Wokingham Borough, evidence that the family will be living in the new address when the child starts school, will be required.
 Please refer to the list below for the evidence required depending on the type of move.